Caertos/8-BitsProcessor/logicGates/bitacora1.1.2-en.md

 - **OR:** Control signal multiplexing
 - **NOT:** Control signal inversion

-### 3. Register and Memory
+### 3. Registers and Memory
-- **XOR:** Data comparison, change detection
 - **AND/OR:** Bit masks, data selection

 ## Conclusions

 ### 1. Successful Implementation
-The four fundamental logic gates have been correctly implemented with behavior that exactly matches standard truth tables.
+The three fundamental logic gates have been correctly implemented with behavior that exactly matches standard truth tables.

 ### 2. Code Quality
 - **Readability:** Clear and well-documented code